 Exmouth in Bloom’s ongoing core work.

-The committee meets monthly and we hold our AGM in January of each year.
-At the AGM members of the public are invited to attend and put forward ideas for future projects.
+The Committee meets monthly and we hold our AGM in January of each yearto which members of the public are invited and are encouraged to put forward ideas for future projects.

 The Maer Nature Reserve SSSI